 Consider a bin $b$.
-For the purposes of the analysis, we will often associate $b$ with a specific configuration of items that can be placed into it.
-We thus say that $b$ is of {\em type} $(s_1, s_2, \ldots ,s_l, e)$, with $s_i\in[1,k], e \in [0,k]$ and $\sum_{j=1}^l s_j +e=k$, in the sense that the bin can pack $l$ items of sizes $s_1, \ldots ,s_l$, with a remaining empty space equal to $e$.
+For the purpose of the analysis, we will often associate $b$ with a specific configuration of items that can be placed into it.
+We thus say that $b$ is of {\em type} $(s_1, s_2, \ldots ,s_l, e)$, with $s_i\in[1,k]$, $e \in [0,k]$ and $\sum_{j=1}^l s_j +e=k$, in the sense that the bin can pack $l$ items of sizes $s_1, \ldots ,s_l$, with a remaining empty space equal to $e$.
 We specify that a bin is {\em filled according to type} $(s_1, s_2, \ldots ,s_l, e)$, if it contains $l$ items of sizes $s_1, \ldots ,s_l$, with an empty space $e$.
-Note that a type induces a partition of $k$ into $l+1$ integers; we call each of the s$l$ elements $s_1, \ldots ,s_l$ in the partition a {\em placeholder}.
-We also denote by $\tau_k$ the number of all possible bin types.
+Note that a type induces a partition of $k$ into $l+1$ integers; we call each of the $l$ elements $s_1, \ldots ,s_l$ a {\em placeholder}, and denote by $\tau_k$ the number of all possible bin types.
 Observe that $\tau_k$ depends only on $k$ and not on the length $n$ of the sequence, and is constant, since $k$ is constant.